Skip to main content

 The Hypothalamic Pituitary Gonadal Axis a Master Regulator

-Your are regulated by a sophisticated feedback system known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+Your sex hormones are regulated by a sophisticated feedback system known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, signal the gonads (testes in men, ovaries in women) to produce testosterone or estrogen.

 When hormone levels are sufficient, they send a negative feedback signal to the hypothalamus and pituitary to slow down production.
 This is a delicate hormonal thermostat.